-The importance of a homelike atmosphere and the position of family-centered activities are central to this care
+The importance of a homelike atmosphere and child-centred activities are central to this care.

 Home Child Care

 Home Child Care, sometimes known as Family Child Care, offers a viable option to families through the provision of safe, reliable, high quality care for children.
 It can involve using an entire home; at other times, only part of a home is used.